WidgetKing/cpextra/docs/getting-started/basic-concepts.md

 So for these reasons, we prefer to consider CpExtra to be a **JavaScript library**.
 In programing terminology a 'library' refers to a collection of scripts which automate frequently performed tasks.
 We feel this is a more accurate description of what CpExtra does for Captivate.

 ## CpExtra is HTML5 ONLY
 While Captivate is capable of publishing to several different outputs CpExtra is only compatible with HTML5.
-There are no plans to make it work with SWF output as Adobe has publically stated that Flash/SWF will not be supported after 2020.
+There are no plans to make it work with SWF output as Adobe has publicly stated that Flash/SWF will not be supported after 2020.
 Many browser manufacturers have already stopped allowing SWF to run, and SWF cannot be used on mobile devices.

 ::: tip
 Since [Flash Player end of life](https://www.adobe.com/products/flashplayer/end-of-life.html) happens soon, you would need to have a very good reason for developing any course for SWF output at this point in time.